CheckPointSW-Community/CPX-2025-automation-ws/README.md

 # CPX-2025-automation-ws
 Check Point Autmation workshop at CPX 2025, allowing engineers to get hands-on experience on the Check Point management API and the integration with Terraform and Ansible

 **Environment information**.
-The environment includes a DevSecOps workstation (this virtual machine, **Windows Client**) installed with Microsoft VS Code IDE that remotely access the orchestration server (**orchestrator** virtual machine) to edit the IaC templates and run automation tasks.
+The environment includes a DevSecOps workstation (this virtual machine, **Windows Client**) installed with Microsoft Visual Studio Code IDE that remotely access the orchestration server (**orchestrator** virtual machine) to edit the IaC templates and run automation tasks.
 The automation tools used in the workshop (terraform and ansible) running on the orchestration server are translating high level orchestration tasks into low-level REST API requests sent to endpoints exposed by (**Check Point Quantum R82 Management** virtual machine).
 The result of automation operations will be verified in the Quantum Security Management Web SmartConsole accessed from the browser installed on **Windows Client** (this VM).

 ## Connect to the environment
 1. Open the provided link and go to the tab “**Windows Client**” in CloudShare.
+You will be presented with Visual Studio Code IDE already launched.
-2. On "**Windows Client**" click on "**Reload Window**" to allow Visual Studio Code to reconnect to the Orchestration Server
+2. On "**Windows Client**", in Visual Studio Code IDE, click on "**Reload Window**" to allow Visual Studio Code to reconnect to the Orchestration Server
 <br><img width="469" alt="image" src="https://github.com/user-attachments/assets/b9d6a66c-39bf-4bd9-86e5-e96583f1558b" />

-3. add a step to check Remote-SSH connectivity to orchestration server in the status bar of VS Code.
+Check the blue Remote-SSH connectivity icon to orchestration server in the status bar of VS Code.
+Once connected to the orchestration server, Visual Studio Code will allow editing IaC files and will expose a remote terminal to run orchestration tasks.

 4. Follow the instructions in the open **README.md** in Visual Studio Code

 ## Lab 1 - Build simple Check Point policy with IAC using Terraform